 When I introduced posts as part of a denim guide last week, I had so many ideas of what kinds of posts I wanted to do.
 I think I could post solely on denim for at least three weeks, but that would be a bit out of control!
 Besides showing you some of my favorite ways to wear jeans, I wanted to showcase some of my favorite denim brands.
-There are quite a few brands I want to share, but I had to start with 7 For All Mankind.
+There are quite a few brands I want to share, but I had to start with the 7 For All Mankind fit.

 My first pair of designer jeans was from them and so was my boyfriend’s first pair (I have a bad influence sometimes).
 I could go on and on about 7 FAM jeans, but I want to keep these spotlights pretty straightforward and simple.
 So here is my 7 For All Mankind Fit + Review post…